In mid-’90s buyers could find themselves having surprisingly many options when it comes to buying a Pentium-class CPU.

 - Socket 3 chips (Am5x86, Cx5x86, DX4-100 and Pentium Overdrive 83) will run on MSI-4144 motherboard with SiS 496, 256kB asynchronous cache and 16 MB of FPM RAM

-In all cases, the VGA card was Diamond Stealth 64 with Trio64 chip and 2MB DRAM.
-Storage was SD-SCSI v6 device connected through Adaptec controller.
+In all cases, the VGA card is Diamond Stealth 64 with Trio64 chip and 2MB DRAM.
+Storage is SD-SCSI v6 device connected through Adaptec controller.

 We’ll be comparing in different workloads in both DOS and Windows 3.11.